dapr/quickstarts/tutorials/workflow/csharp/external-system-interaction/README.md

 ## Inspect the code

 Open the `ExternalEventsWorkflow.cs` file in the `tutorials/workflow/csharp/external-system-interaction/ExternalEvents` folder.
 This file contains the definition for the workflow.
+It is an order workflow that requests an external approval if the order has a total price greater than 250 dollars.

 ```mermaid
 graph LR